The Bylaws of California Commission on Aging

 Section 01: Officers.
 The officers of the Commission shall be the Chair and Vice Chair as provided in (Division 8.)
 Welfare and Institutions Code, Section 9201, and the members of the Commission's Executive Committee.

 A. The Executive Committee shall be composed of seven members elected by the full Commission.

 Section 02: Elections.
 Election of officers shall be held annually at the last Commission meeting of the calendar year.

-At the Commission meeting prior to the last meeting of the calendar year the Commission Chair shall, with the concurrence of the Executive Committee, appoint a three-member Nominating Committee.
-The Nominating Committee shall present in writing to all Commissioners, at least ten (10) days prior to the last meeting of the calendar year, a slate of nominees for Commission Chair, Vice Chair, and two or three members-at-large, the number to be determined in accordance with Article VI, Section 01.
+At the Commission meeting prior to the last meeting of the calendar year the Commission Chair shall appoint a three-member Nominating Committee.
+The Nominating Committee shall present in writing to all Commissioners, at least ten (10) days prior to the last meeting of the calendar year, a slate of nominees for Commission Chair, Vice Chair, and four or five members-at-large, the number to be determined in accordance with Article VI, Section 01.